lxwvictor/RepData_PeerAssessment1/PA1_template.md

 }
 activity2[!comCases, "steps"] <- inComAct$steps
 ```
 The data frame "actDay2" is created by aggregating the steps by day.
-Histograms of the total number of steps taken each days shown as below.
+Histograms of the total number of steps taken each day shown as below.

 ```r
 actDay2 <- aggregate(steps ~ date, data = activity2, FUN = sum)